Saltfleet to Gibraltar Point Strategy Enhancing the Lincolnshire Coast

 • Continue to manage coastal flood risk and ensure that the Lincolnshire coast remains a sustainable and prosperous place to live.

-Below is a timeline of how the beach management programme will progress over the next 12 months.
+Below is a timeline of how the beach management programme progresses.
 Timings can vary due to weather restrictions.

 How are we engaging with our stakeholders?